brandon025/Python-Fun/voicemail-aws-api/README.md

 - Vulnerability scans
   - Github integrates "Dependabot" to scan for vulnerabilities on my dependencies.

 In the future, we can integrate vulnerability testing and scans on the servers that we host this on.
+We can also encrypt .env plain text data for extra security.

 # Privacy Considerations
 This script should consider locking down the AWS API permissions more granularly.